2024

 Better Performance, Faster Prototypes, and Lower Costs

-Since launching the automated 3D print farm, we have seen significant improvements across all areas of our business.
+Since launching our automated 3D print farm, we have seen significant improvements across all areas of our business.
+Transitioning from manual operation to a fully integrated system has yielded immediate results:

-Printer uptime has increased dramatically, with machines running more than 95% of the time.
+Continuous Production: Printer uptime has increased dramatically, with machines running more than 95% of the time.
+This allows for true continuous 3D printing production.

-One operator can now manage the entire farm with just a few hours of maintenance per week.
+Reduced Labor: One operator can now manage the entire facility with just a few hours of maintenance per week, proving the value of 3D print farm automation.

 The system has removed one of the biggest bottlenecks in our workflow.
-3D printing is no longer something we need to manage—it is something that actively supports our growth.
+3D printing is no longer something we need to manage, but it is something that actively supports our growth.
 We can now deliver faster, experiment more often, and build better systems for our clients.

 Most importantly, the print farm is no longer a fixed capacity.
 It is a dynamic, scalable manufacturing platform that we fully control and continue to improve.